Best 5 days in Oahu itinerary: Covers whole island!

 Turtle Bay and Turtle Beach

-There is public parking, restrooms and showers at Turtle Beach.
-The beach is right next to Turtle Bay resort.
+There is public parking, restrooms, and showers at Turtle Beach.
+The beach is right next to Turtle Bay Resort.
 Turtle Bay side of the resort is rocky and is excellent for surfing.
 You might catch some surfers there.

 Where to stay in Oahu